yarnpkg/berry/README.md

 Because this repository is about the modern but experimental version of Yarn (aka Yarn v2), the install process is slightly different for the time being.

 - First, make sure you are using [the latest Yarn release](https://yarnpkg.com/en/docs/install).
-- Then go into your project and run `yarn policies set-version berry-nightly`
+- Then go into your project and run `yarn policies set-version berry`
 - To revert, just remove the local `.yarnrc` file that's been created

 ## Generic packages